Men Going Their Own Way: Ideology

-Men in the MGTOW community use jargon shared by the broader manosphere, including the red pill and blue pill metaphor borrowed from the film The Matrix.
+The MGTOW community uses jargon shared by the broader manosphere, including the red pill and blue pill metaphor borrowed from the film The Matrix.
 Those in the manosphere who have been awakened from feminist "delusion" to the supposed reality that society is fundamentally misandrist and dominated by feminist values are said to be "redpilled" or have "taken the red pill"; those who do not accept that ideology are referred to as "bluepilled".
 Other jargon includes pejorative terms for other men such as "beta", "cuck", "soy boy", and "white knight".

+Like other manosphere groups, MGTOW subscribe to the "red pill" belief that there is systemic bias against men in society, including double standards in gender roles and bias against men in family courts.
+MGTOW endorse the belief shared by other manosphere groups that women follow a similar pattern in dating and marriage: young and attractive women are promiscuous and engage in "hypergamy", having sex with numerous men and abandoning a man if a "higher-value" man shows interest.
+They believe women gravitate towards "alpha men" who are attractive but mistreat them, reinforcing the ideology of feminism.
+According to MGTOW, as women begin to age, they settle down with "beta males" who provide for them financially, but to whom they deny sex, sometimes engaging in extramarital sex with more attractive men; these relationships ultimately lead to divorce, in which the women will be favored by the courts due to what MGTOW call female privilege.

-Members of MGTOW communities track their engagement with the ideology on a series of four levels.
+MGTOW men gauge their participation in the movement on a series of four levels.
 At the first level, men believe they are used and manipulated by women (called "situational awareness" or the "red pill") but still believe in the value of marriage; they are sometimes described as "purple pilled".
 At the second level, men reject long-term relationships, cohabitation, and marriage, but will still participate in shorter term relationships and sexual encounters.
 At the third level, men reject short-term relationships and limit their interactions with women.
 At the fourth level, men minimize their engagement with the state and society, including employment; this is called "going ghost".

+The Southern Poverty Law Center categorizes MGTOW as a part of the male supremacist ideology, a category they began tracking on their hate group tracking project, Hate Map, in 2018.
+Fellows at the Institute for Research on Male Supremacism publishing with the International Centre for Counter-Terrorism have said that members of MGTOW "openly disdain women, and normalize it through online harassment."
+MGTOW and other manosphere communities overlap with the reactionary, white nationalist alt-right and other white supremacist, authoritarian, and populist movements worldwide.
+Both MGTOW and the alt-right believe that feminism has destroyed Western society.

 Relation to other manosphere groups

-The MGTOW community is a part of the manosphere, a heterogeneous group of websites, blogs, and online forums promoting some forms of masculinity, hostility towards women, strong opposition to feminism, and exaggerated misogyny.
-In addition to MGTOW, the men's rights movement, incels, pick-up artists, and father's rights movements also make up the manosphere.
+The MGTOW community is a part of the manosphere, a varied collection of websites, blogs, and online forums promoting masculinity, hostility towards women, and opposition to feminism.
+The manosphere also includes men's rights activists, incels, pick-up artists, and the fathers' rights movement.